tampe125/jscanner/README.md

 # JScanner
-Detect the installed Joomla! version on a remote site using several different techniques.
+Analyze target Joomla! installation using several different techniques.

 ## Why another tool?
 Currently there are several tools that will detect the installed Joomla! version, you have online resources and even a Metasploit auxiliary module.
 However they perform a very simply check: they try to download the manifest file of Joomla! and read the version inside it.